aplr/lacuna/README.md

 ## Usage

 Use Lacuna by running it as a docker container alongside your Pub/Sub emulator.
 Lacuna will automatically create topics and push subscriptions for each container that has the `lacuna.enabled` label set to `true`.
 Lacuna will also take care of deleting topics and subscriptions when containers are stopped.

+> Make sure to mount the docker socket into the Lacuna container so it can observe container events.

+### Example

 ```yaml
 version: "3.9"